ashartnett/ashartnett.github.io/markdowns/3teaching.md

 I have taught a variety of courses related to my research in political science and Middle East studies.
 In 2017, I was awarded the distinction of "Best Postgraduate Teacher" from the Oxford University Student Union.

 ### Yale University, Department of Political Science
-- Political Economy of Authoritarianism (UG/G, Instructor, Spring 2019)
+- Political Economy of Authoritarianism (UG/G, Instructor, Spring 2019).
+(Syllabus [here](/assets/PolEcon_Authoritarianism.pdf), updated January 14, 2019)

 ### University of Oxford, Department of Politics and International Relations
 Oxford uses the tutorial system, where tutors teach 2-5 students in small classes.
 I taught all tutorials for my students in the following courses: